 The Eye Institute of Utah conducts a number of clinical studies designed to advance the field of vision care and develop new technologies and treatments.
 We have a variety of ongoing research studies that are geared toward improving the treatment of ocular disease.

-For nearly 30 years, The Eye Institute of Utah has been providing patients with comprehensive vision care and effective treatment to improve their eyesight.
+For 40 years, The Eye Institute of Utah has been providing patients with comprehensive vision care and effective treatment to improve their eyesight.
 Specializing in an array of eye care areas, our facility is also known for its commitment to scientific research and focus on technological innovations.

 Known throughout the Intermountain West as a leader in the eye care industry, The Eye Institute of Utah specializes in cataract lens-implant surgery, cosmetic surgery and refractive surgeries including LASIK and Intraocular Lenses (ReSTOR, Toric and Tecnis MF).
 The Eye Institute also provides glaucoma treatment, dry eye treatment, laser and retina-vitreous surgery, and corneal transplantation.
 Established in 1980 by Dr. W. Andrew Lyle, as the first and largest office-based eye surgical center in Utah, The Eye Institute is based in Salt Lake City, Utah and services surrounding area patients in Wyoming, Idaho and Nevada.